How to Protect Your Greatest Asset

 If your business is only making money when you are showing up, then I have bad news for you… you don’t have a business, you have a job you created for yourself.
 And one that probably doesn’t even have good benefits!
 You have a business when you are lying on a beach reading a novel, and you are still making money.

-I recently read this poem (may thanks to my son’s school principal, Jessica Bagby, who shared this poem in her back-to-school email) about the importance of the “space in between.”
+To further illustrate this point, here’s a poem (may thanks to my son’s school principal, Jessica Bagby, who shared this poem in her back-to-school email) about the importance of the “space in between.”

 What makes a fire burn